deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/05-accounts.md

 `0x06012c8cf97bead5deae237070f9587f8e7a266d`

 The contract address is usually given when a contract is deployed to the Ethereum Blockchain.
-The address comes from the creator's address and the number of transactions sent from that address (the “nonce”).
+The address comes from the creator's address and the number of transactions sent from that address (the "nonce").

 ## Validator keys